Tips to get small stains out of a comforter by using a simple spot cleaning method.

 How To Spot Clean A Comforter

-If you have a small greasy smear, makeup mark, or bloodstain on your comforter, you might want to consider giving it a fast and easy spot clean instead of a detailed full-on the wash.
+If you have a small greasy smear, makeup mark, or bloodstain on your comforter, you might want to consider giving it a fast and easy spot clean instead of a detailed full-on wash.

-The first thing you will want to do is get all the filling of the comforter away from the area where you will be treating.
-This ensures that you will not wet and potentially damage the filling and take away the fluffiness of your luxurious comforter.
+The first thing well want to do is get all the filling of the comforter away from the area where well be treating.
+This ensures that well not It and potentially damage the filling and take away the fluffiness of your luxurious comforter.